labarlab-emorep/func_model/README.md

 ## fsl_model
 This sub-package is written to be executed on the DCC and conducts first- and second-level modeling using an FSL-based pipeline.
-It requires that preprocessed data already exists and is available on Keoki using the EmoRep derivatives structure (see [func_preprocess](https://github.com/labarlab-emorep/func_preprocess)).
+It requires that preprocessed data already exists and is available on the lab data server using the EmoRep derivatives structure (see [func_preprocess](https://github.com/labarlab-emorep/func_preprocess)).

 A number of different models are supported:
 * `sep`: Model the emotion stimulus and replay events separately